 It began with the murder of David Hennessy.
 A popular police chief, Hennessy was shot down by gunmen while walking home from work.
 As he lay dying, a witness asked him who did it.
-“Dagoes,” he reportedly whispered, using a slur for Italians.
+Hennessy reportedly whispered a slur for Italians.

-That slur was used often in New Orleans, which was home to more Italian immigrants than any other Southern state at the time.
+New Orleans at the time was home to more Italian immigrants than any other Southern state.
 Between 1884 and 1924, nearly 300,000 Italian immigrants, most of them Sicilian, moved to New Orleans, earning the French Quarter the nickname “Little Palermo.”

 These immigrants were hardworking and religious, but they were not welcomed by New Orleans residents.
 Though Italians had been living in New Orleans since before the Louisiana Purchase, their language and customs were considered foreign and even dangerous by some.